Michiko Omukai

-Michiko Omukai, born May 30, 1975, is a Japanese former professional wrestler.
+Michiko Omukai (ja: 大向美智子, born May 30, 1975) is a Japanese former professional wrestler.
 She wrestled for All Japan Women's Pro-Wrestling, Ladies Legend Pro-Wrestling and Arsion.

 Professional wrestling career

 All Japan Women's and Ladies Legend Pro Wrestling

-Omukai passed the 1991 All Japan Women's Pro-Wrestling audition alongside Rie Tamada, Kumiko Maekawa, Sakie Hasegawa and Chikako Shiratori.
+Omukai passed the 1991 All Japan Women's Pro-Wrestling audition alongside Rie Tamada, Kumiko Maekawa and Chikako Shiratori.
 She attempted to debut that year, but due to injuries, she had to wait until January 11, 1992.
 She debuted against Shiho Nakamigawa, but was injured while practicing her match.
 She re-debuted with LLPW in 1993.

-On September 27, 1994, she teamed with Carol Midori to capture the AJW Tag Team Championship from fellow LLPW members, Yasha Kurenai and Miki Handa.
+On September 27, 1994, she teamed up with Carol Midori to capture the AJW Tag Team Championship from fellow LLPW members, Yasha Kurenai and Miki Handa.
 The team held onto the titles until March 17, 1995, when they were defeated by Rie Tamada and Mariko Yoshida.

 On April 15, 1997, she took on FMW wrestler Megumi Kudo in a losing effort.